jaslynyee/Submission-CC4/README.md

   - Endpoint: /search-location
   - Method: GET
   - Description: Retrieves a list of available parking locations based on user query.
-  - Parameters:
+  - Request Body:
-    - query: string, user's search term
+    - location_input: string, user's search term
   - Response: A list of parking locations with details such as name, address, and availability.

 - Parking Reservation